logo

 Paralegal Certification in Virginia

+In Virginia, paralegals and legal assistants are classified as legal paraprofessionals and are permitted to perform certain legal tasks under the direct supervision of a qualified attorney.
 To become a certified paralegal, individuals must complete a voluntary certification program offered through a recognized paralegal organization.
 The National Association of Legal Assistants (NALA, the Paralegal Association), the National Federation of Paralegal Associations (NFPA), and the National Association for Legal Professionals (NALS) all offer comparable certification programs designed to establish a high standard of excellence for paralegals and legal assistants nationwide.
 For more information on national certification options, take a look at our guide Steps to Become a Paralegal.

 Virginia Certification